IrascibleBasil/pharis-mod-list/modlist.md

 Feel free to skip the companions if you prefer to travel alone.

 ### [Kolka the Wolf](https://www.nexusmods.com/morrowind/mods/49765)
+Kolka is a trained wolf, found in the Rethan Ancestral Tomb.
+She's difficult to kill, hard to lose, and can even carry your stuff.
+She will also fight beside you.

 ### [Paxon the Pack Rat](https://www.nexusmods.com/morrowind/mods/45669)
+This mod adds Paxon the Pack Rat to your game.
+Paxon will fight by your side and carry your stuff.
+He can be found at the courtyard of the Census and Excise office, in Seyda Neen.

+Download:
+- **Paxon the Pack Rat**
+	- [x] Paxon the Pack Rat
+	- [x] Pack Rat Anti-Swish

 ### [War Kagouti Companion - Mausi](https://www.nexusmods.com/morrowind/mods/45169)
+Take an armored kagouti into battle with you as a companion.
+Change out her armor to give her different abilities.
+Send her hunting for rats.
+Make a friend.

+Download:
+- **War Kagouti Companion**
+	- [x] Core
+	- [x] The Ashlanders & Finding the Erabenimsun Patch
+	- [x] Tyddy's Kagouti Replacer Aendemika of Vvardenfell

 ### [Stripes the Cat](https://www.nexusmods.com/morrowind/mods/51086) ([Required](https://mw.modhistory.com/download-24-15599))
 ***You are legally required to download this mod.***